k155cvut/cart/docs/practicals/ChoroplethMaps02.md

     <br>
     In technical report answer following questions:

     - Compare all possible techniques of hatched fills (striped vs. dotted symbols, symbol spacing vs. symbol size).
 Which technique is more suitable and why?
+For each technique insert the printscreen of the map (no legend needed).
     - Compare two types of visualizations (2 colors vs. hatched fill+color) used for combined choropleth map.
 Which type of visualization is more suitable and why?

     <br>